 Band or Orchestra Instrument, or Guitar, Flute, oboe, clarinet, saxophone, bassoon,

 horn, trumpet, trombone, euphonium, tuba, percussion, violin, viola, cello,

 double bass, and guitar.

-A proficiency level of ten and three solo appearances on upper-level recitals
+A proficiency level of ten and three solo appearances on upper-level recitals are required for graduation.

 Piano (Traditional Emphasis)

 Proficiency level ten and three solo upper-level recitals are required for graduation.